Speciesism: Arguments in favor

-Williams also stated in favour of speciesism (which he termed 'humanism'), arguing that "Why are fancy properties which are grouped under the label of personhood "morally relevant" to issues of destroying a certain kind of animal, while the property of being a human being is not?"
-Williams states that to respond by arguing that it is because these are properties considered valuable by human beings does not undermine speciesism as humans also consider human beings to be valuable, thus justifying speciesism.
-Williams then states that the only way to resolve this would be by arguing that these properties are "simply better" but in that case, one would need to justify why these properties are better if not because of human attachment to them.
-Christopher Grau supported Williams, arguing that if one used properties like rationality, sentience and moral agency as criteria for moral status as an alternative to species-based moral status, then it would need to be shown why these particular properties are to be used instead of others; there must be something that gives them special status.
-Grau states that to claim these are simply better properties would require the existence of an impartial observer, an "enchanted picture of the universe", to state them to be so.
-Thus, Grau states that such properties have no greater justification as criteria for moral status than being a member of a species does.
-Grau also states that even if such an impartial perspective existed, it still would not necessarily be against speciesism, since it is entirely possible that there could be reasons given by an impartial observer for humans to care about humanity.
-Grau then further observes that if an impartial observer existed and valued only minimalizing suffering, it would likely be overcome with horror at the suffering of all individuals and would rather have humanity annihilate the planet than allow it to continue.
-Grau thus concludes that those endorsing the idea of deriving values from an impartial observer do not seem to have seriously considered the conclusions of such an idea.
+Williams also argued in favour of speciesism, which he termed "humanism".
+He asked why properties grouped under "personhood" should be morally relevant to the destruction of a certain kind of animal while being human is not.
+Williams argued that to reply that these properties are valuable to human beings does not undermine speciesism, because human beings also value human beings.
+In his view, the only way to resolve this would be to argue that those properties are "simply better"; but then, he wrote, one must justify why they are better if not because of human attachment to them.
+Christopher Grau supported Williams, arguing that if properties such as rationality, sentience and moral agency are used as criteria for moral status instead of species membership, it must be shown why these properties should be used rather than others.
+Grau argues that saying they are simply better would require an impartial observer, an "enchanted picture of the universe", to establish them as such.
+He concludes that these properties have no greater justification as criteria for moral status than species membership does.
+Grau also argues that even if such an impartial perspective existed, it would not necessarily rule out speciesism, since an impartial observer might have reasons for humans to care about humanity.
+He further argues that if an impartial observer existed and valued only the minimization of suffering, it might be horrified by the suffering of all individuals and prefer humanity to end life on the planet rather than allow suffering to continue.
+Grau concludes that those who endorse values derived from an impartial observer do not appear to have seriously considered the consequences of such an idea.